Presenting Stand Up for The Loss Foundation, an annual comedy night where your laughter benefits charity.

 The event has been praised as the comedy night of the year and also been Time Out’s recommended event.

-This year we had side-splittingly good comedians on board to make people belly-laugh, as well as a few surprises on the night to make it the best evening of their summer!
+In 2017 we had side-splittingly good comedians on board to make people belly-laugh, as well as a few surprises on the night to make it the best evening of their summer!

 Our host, Mr Tom Deacon